 We fight for policies and laws that strengthen communities and disrupt the harms caused by the criminal legal system.

 We advocate for divesting from harmful systems and investing those resources into communities and people.
-We fight to keep communities safe and families together by advocating for polices that help justice-involved people secure stable jobs, safe and affordable housing, access higher education and thrive in their communities.
+We fight to keep communities safe and families together by advocating for policies that help justice-involved people secure stable jobs, safe and affordable housing, access higher education, and thrive in their communities.

 Now more than ever, we must remember our shared humanity and protect all people, including the incarcerated.

 Electronic monitoring is incarceration by another name.